CIPP/US

 Typically, a privacy program will govern an organization’s use of all “identifiable” personal information.

-Many key terms related to information processing originated in Europe but have become standard terms used throughout the privacy and data protection industry.
 The term “processing,” or “data processing,” is a term that refers to almost anything that is done with personal information—everything from collection to storage to deletion.
-The GDPR, for example, expansively defines data processing as “any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.”2
+The GDPR, for example, expansively defines data processing as “any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.”7

 Three categories of persons are involved in processing personal information: a data subject, a data controller, and a data processor.